-Navigating the world of office desk management can be difficult.
-In this blog post, we will go through the most commonly used terminology within Desk Management, so you can start your desk management journey without unnecessary hurdles.
+Navigating the world of office desk management and flexible working can be difficult.
+Let us go through the most commonly used terminology within Desk Management and Desk Booking, so you can start your desk management journey without unnecessary hurdles.

 Bookable desks refer to desks that can be booked, meaning that an employee can claim a desk as theirs for a period of time.
 This can be any time span, from an hour to several days.
 During this time, no one else can claim the desk.
 Bookable desks can be taken Ad-hoc (upon arrival and directly if a desk is free) or in advance (see Desk Hoteling).
 Within desk management, bookable desks can hence be part of both an Ad-hoc seating layout and a Desk Hoteling solution.

 Desk booking refers to the process in which desks are booked/reserved in an office.
-Desk booking can be implemented either as a more ad-hoc desk check-in system, where desks are booked when someone is seated, or by adapting a system where desks can be booked for days in advance.
-Desk booking can also be managed by using advanced permission and booking rules that governs who can book certain resources.
-Read more about adapting a desk booking system at your office here.
+Desk booking can be implemented either as a more ad-hoc desk check-in system, where desks are booked when someone is seated or by adopting a system where desks can be booked for days in advance.
+Desk booking can also be managed by using advanced permission and booking rules that govern who can book certain resources.

-Refers to desks that are automatically booked when someone is seated at a desk, or to a check-in system where made bookings need to be confirmed by the booker before the booking starts.
-This allows the system to release desks that are booked if no one took the seat during the booking time.
-This can be managed by a Desk Dongle, that books the desk when a computer is plugged in, or by a desk presence sensor, that turns the desk red on the map.
-Read more about Desk Check-in here.
+Refers to desks that are automatically booked when someone is seated at a desk, or check-ins to a check-in system where made bookings need to be confirmed by the booker before the booking starts.
+This allows the system to release desks that are booked if no one took a seat during the booking time.
+This can be managed by Desk sensors, which books the desk when a computer is plugged in, or by a desk presence sensor, that turns the desk red on the map.

-Desk Hoteling refers to desks in an office space that are shared between employees.
+Desk Hoteling refers to desks in an office space that is shared between employees.
 Desks are not assigned to a specific user but can be booked in advance via a booking system.
-Just like booking a hotel room, you book a desk at your office to use it.
-Read more about Desk Hoteling here.
+Just like booking a hotel room, you book a desk at your office to use it, and sensors help you see what desks are available.

 Desk reservation refers to the same desk type as Desk Hoteling.
 Desks need to be booked in advance or upon arrival to enable usage.